It’s supposed to get up to to 92 degrees today. Time to make this soup again, and share it with new readers.

 But.
 This doesn’t mean I don’t eat well.

-For some years one hot weather staple almost always in my fridge is a large container of Cucumber-Yogurt-Green-Grape-Mint Soup.
+For years, one hot weather staple almost always in my fridge is a large container of Cucumber-Yogurt-Green-Grape-Mint Soup.
 I am sure I sip or spoon a bathtub’s worth each summer.
 I often bring it to potlucks or serve it to friends at summer dinners.
 It is almost always extremely well-received (except for the very occasional person who dislikes the acidic tang of non-sweet yogurt, or who can’t wrap his or her mind around cold soup).

 To me and most people, though, it is just the ultimate in refreshing, #summerfood supreme.

-Whichever way I go, it’s always so good.
+Whichever way I go, it’s always good.

 But usually I have it with almost anything: a main-dish salad of some sort, a sandwich, a portion of leftover casserole eaten cold… It is a natural companion to anything vaguely Middle Eastern, but then I think it’s kind of happy with almost anything.